MawKKe/racket-embed-example/README.md

     $ cmake --build build --parallel

 ## Lazy or Immediate loading of base image
 The build step generates a custom racket base image via the `racket ctool`.
 The base image is then loaded into the main application via C-routines provided by the Racket interfacing library.
-In this build setup, The base image can be loaded via "lazy" method (default), or via "immediate" method at compiletime.
+This CMake configuration allows the base image to be loaded via "lazy" method at runtime, or via "immediate" method at compile time.
+The default method is "lazy".

-You can choose which base image load method to use by specifying the CMake option
+You can choose which load method to use by specifying the CMake option

     $ cmake -B build <...> -DEMBED_BASE_MODULES_IMMEDIATE=ON         # (default is OFF)